8.3. Basic Types of Experimental Design

 Key Takeaways 📝

-2. Design choice depends on context.
-The appropriate design depends on the homogeneity of experimental units, known sources of variability, sample size constraints, and research objectives.
+2. Design choice depends on the homogeneity of experimental units, known sources of variability, sample size constraints, and research objectives.

 3. CRD provides simplicity and flexibility but works best with homogeneous units and adequate sample sizes.